mariomann/documentation/content/en/tracing/profiling/search_profiles.md

 {{< img src="tracing/profiling/search_profiles.gif" alt="Search profiles by tags">}}

+Each row is a profile of a process for a short amount of time.
+By default profiles are uploaded once a minute.
+Depending on the language, these processes are profiled between 15s and 60s.

 You can filter according to infrastructure tags or application tags set up from your [environment tracing configuration][1].
 By default the following facets are available:

 | Facet    | Definition                                                                                             |